aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-If matching other path (exact or regex), no automatic rewrite is performed and only specific rewrite path can be specified.
+If matching other path (exact or regex), only specific rewrite path can be specified.
+Unlike `startsWith()` method above, no default rewrite is performed.

 ```ts
 gateway.addGatewayRoute('gateway-route-http-2', {